RULES & REGULATIONS

 4) Only rostered team members can play in the playoffs.
 Guest players are not allowed at playoffs.
 Substitutes are not permitted.
 Exception can only be made at the discretion of the Commissioner and must be done so well in advance of the game.

-2) No team may hold more than 3 KWs.
+2) No team may hold more than 3 “secondary team” Kickball Warriors to count toward their 14 roster minimum.

-The St. Louis BigBalls Kickball League reserves to the right to adjust and change the rules at any time to enhance your gameplay experience.
+DISCLAIMER: The St. Louis BigBalls Kickball League reserves to the right to adjust and change the rules at any time to enhance your game play experience.
+All rules are written with specific intent and are not open to interpretation.
+If there is confusion over a rule please ask your official or contact the league at BigBallsOffice@yahoo.com with any questions.